shivshankardayal/full-website/algebra/source/geometric_progressions_problems_2.rst

-95. If :math:`(a, b), (c, d), (e, f)` are the vertices of a triangle such that :math:`a, c, e` are in G. P. with common ratio :math:`r` and :math:`b, d, f` are in G. P. with common ration :math:`s` then find the area of the triangle.
+95. If :math:`(a, b), (c, d), (e, f)` are the vertices of a triangle such that :math:`a, c, e` are in G. P. with common ratio :math:`r` and :math:`b, d, f` are in G. P. with common ratio :math:`s` then find the area of the triangle.

 96. If :math:`\log_t a, a^{t/2}` and :math:`\log_b t` are in G. P. then find